-Plagiarism might also arise from colluding with another person, including another candidate, other than as permitted for joint project work, i.e., where collaboration is concealed or has been forbidden.
-A candidate should include a general acknowledgement where they have received substantial help, for example with the language and style of a piece of written work.
+Plagiarism might also arise from colluding with another person, including another candidate, other than as permitted for joint project work (i.e. where collaboration is concealed or has been forbidden).
+A candidate should include a general acknowledgement where he or she has received substantial help, for example with the language and style of a piece of written work.